ConvoStack/convostack/docs/docs/frontend/use-convostack-hook.md

 Parameters:

 - `conversationId: string` - The ID of an existing conversation for which the context needs to be updated.
-- `context: { [embedId: string]: string }` - The new context to be assigned to the conversation.
+- `context: { [key: string]: string }` - The new context to be assigned to the conversation.
 It should be provided as a JSON object where the keys are strings.

 Example Usage: